gvwilson/thirdbit/ideas/nwit/index.md

 1. Baltes & Ralph 2024: "Teaching Literature Reviewing for Software Engineering Research" <https://arxiv.org/abs/2406.08369> and Treude 2024: "Qualitative Data Analysis in Software Engineering: Techniques and Teaching Insights" <https://arxiv.org/abs/2406.08228> - I wish I'd had these 15 years ago when I had graduate students.

+1. Straubinger et al 2024: "Acknowledging Good Java Code with Code Perfumes" <https://arxiv.org/abs/2406.16348> Instead of a tool that complains about code smells, the authors use one that praises things students have done well.
+"Our evaluation shows…programs with more code perfume instances tend to have better functionality and readability [and] students who incorporate more code perfumes tend to achieve higher grades.
+Thus, code perfumes serve as a valuable tool to acknowledge learners' successes…"

 [nwit]: https://neverworkintheory.org/
 [postmortem]: https://www.computer.org/csdl/magazine/so/5555/01/10424425/1Ulj1Qa8tJ6